 Imbolc, the Celtic holiday, had a tradition that a badger or a bear might come out of his hole on February 2nd.
 If he did and it was sunny, he would see his shadow.
-This would predict 6 more weeks of winter.
-If the bear or badger did not see his shadow, then spring weather would begin soon, that is, an early Spring.
+This would predict six more weeks of winter.
+If the bear or badger did not see his shadow, then spring weather would begin soon, meaning an early spring.

 We don't have many bears or badgers in American farmland.
 But we do have groundhogs!

 So the Pennsylvania Dutch, who are not Dutch at all, but German, changed the tradition.
 Instead of a bear or badger, the Pennsylvania Dutch would watch for a groundhog to come out of his burrow and see his shadow.
-If he did, 6 weeks of Winter weather were on the way.
-If not, Spring had arrived.
+If he did, six weeks of winter weather were on the way.
+If not, spring had arrived.

 Traditional Hex Sign

 If the Pennsylvania Dutch are German, how did they get called Dutch?
 It's simple, the German word for German is Deutsch.
 These German-speaking settlers were originally called Pennsylvania Deutsch.
 This got simplified to Pennsylvania Dutch.
 Many Pennsylvania Dutch people kept traditional farms and continued to speak German for generations.

 They also make great food.
 I grew up in Philadelphia and learned to enjoy these treats: German chocolate cake, Dutch apple pie, wonderful cheeses, and Lebanon Bologna (from Lebanon, PA).
 If you go to Philadelphia, check them out at the Reading Market in the old train station that brought these goodies in from Reading, PA, the shipping center of the farm country.